rastislavcore/rust-gui-overview/README.md

 using the Rust Gtk bindings directly from Rust.

-It's the more integrated solution, but it's really, really, **REALLY** ugly and hard to customize.
+It's the more integrated solution, but it's really, **REALLY** ugly and hard to customize.

 ### Resources